KarlGW/azfunc/README.md

 }
 ```

-That enbables you to develop it like any HTTP server/handler.
+This enbables you to develop it like any HTTP server/handler.